Getting Started with WordPress

 Things to Consider

-If you already have WordPress set up elsewhere, see Moving Your WordPress Site to Us from Another Host for more information.
+If you already have WordPress set up elsewhere, see Moving Large WordPress Sites to GoDaddy for more information.

 If your domain name currently points somewhere else, you need to update your domain name's nameservers and IP Address (A Record) to use WordPress.
 For more information, see: